 If the USB issue started recently, you can restore your system to a point before the problem occurred.
 This may help resolve the issue by reverting to the previous USB settings and general configurations.
 Your personal files won't be affected, but any software you've installed since the restore point will be deleted.

 Though some USB devices are compatible with both operating systems, read errors and troubleshooting strategies are a little different for Apple devices.
-Here’s how to address issues with your USB drive on Mac.

-Update your Mac
+Update Your Mac

 Similar to a Windows computer, if the operating system isn’t up to date on your Mac, it may cause issues with your USB device.
 You can check for system updates in your Settings.
-Here’s how to find them:

 - Go to the Apple menu.

-- Click on System Settings.
+- Click System Settings.

-- Click “General.”
+- Click General.

-- Select “Software Update” to check for and install any updates.
+- Select Software Update to check for and install any updates.

-Check Finder preferences
+Check Finder Preferences

-Mac Finder shows you the contents of your Mac’s file system, including any external devices.
+Finder shows you the contents of your Mac’s file system, including any external devices.
 If your settings aren’t currently set to show external devices, you might have trouble finding your USB drive.
-Here’s how to change your Finder preferences (or verify that they’re correct):

-- Open Finder, and then select “Settings” from the Finder menu.
+- Select Settings from the Finder menu.

-- Under “General,” click to show “External Disks.”
+- Click to show External Disks under the General tab.
 This should show you any external hardware connected to your Mac.
-If your device isn’t listed, move on to the next steps.

-Use Disk Utility
+Run Disk Utility

 Disk Utility is a disk management tool that helps you manage internal and external storage devices.
 If you can’t find your device, try launching Disk Utility.
 If your USB drive shows up there but can’t be accessed, you can run the “First Aid” feature to try to repair it.

-Contact Apple support
+Contact Apple Support

 If you tried these strategies and did the initial checks, like checking your USB cable and restarting your computer, and your USB device still isn’t showing up, you may need to contact Apple Support.

 Though USB drive errors can happen at any time, taking care of your devices is the best assurance against them.
-Here are some tips to help prevent USB errors and keep your device functioning.

 - Always use the eject function to remove a USB device.
 Don’t just pull the device out when you’re done with it.
-Right-click the drive in the icon tray on your desktop and select the option to “safely remove hardware.”
+Right-click the drive in the icon tray on your desktop and select the option to Safely Remove Hardware.

 - Keep your devices clean and free from dust.